theBenForce/logseq-plugin-my-highlights/readme.md

 import highlights from.
 Select the checkbox next to each book that you would like to import and click the "Import" button.

+### Adding More Details

+If you would like to add the book's cover image, ASIN, and a link to the kindle web reader to the book page during import click the "Next" button instead of "Import".
+This will take you to a second page.

+On the second page, select a book from the list on the left and you will see search results from Amazon on the right.
+Select the search result that matches the selected book.
+If you don't see the book that you want in the initial search results, change the query and click "Search" to see different results.

+After you've selected the details once, you shouldn't need to select them again on future imports.

 ![Importing Highlights](./docs/sample_import.gif)

 ## Hiding Highlight ID Properties